 Carroll Center Addition

 Carroll Center is currently used for preschool-aged classes, the Clubhouse afterschool program and various general interest programs.
-The Park District of Oak Park is planning to build an addition to Carroll Center on the south side of the building which will include two, 1,200 sq. ft. classrooms to accommodate the growing need for afterschool childcare and to address the Park District’s overall need for more program space.
-The current tot lot located in this area will be replaced with a new tot lot to the east of the center.
+The Park District of Oak Park is currently building an addition to Carroll Center working with Tom Bassett Dilley Architects.
+The addition on the south side of the building will include two, 1,200 sq. ft. classrooms to accommodate the growing need for afterschool childcare and to address the Park District’s overall need for more program space.
+The recently removed tot lot located in this area will be replaced with a new tot lot to the east of the center.

 The estimated total cost of the project is $1.7 million.
 The project will be funded through the Park District’s Capital Improvement Plan and through a $577,800 grant from the Illinois Clean Energy Community Foundation.
 These grant funds will allow the Park District to achieve Passive House Certification and Source Zero Energy Certification for the entire facility.
 View the Presentation.